 4. The Empirical Relevance of the Mises-Hayek Theory of the Trade Cycle (Lester & Wolff, 2013)

 Lester & Wolff (2013) examine the data Federal Reserve Board (FRB).
 The variables in question were the monthly observed federal funds rate (FFR) data from the FRB H.15, and industrial production from FRB G.17.
 The time span is from 1972 to 2011 (all data available at a monthly frequency).
 The groups for industrial production are : crude, primary, semi-finished, and finished.
 As the semi-finished and primary are almost perfectly correlated, they use primary as the measure of intermediate goods production.
 They analyze the behavior of PPI on finished goods, intermediate goods, and crude goods.
 The PPI ratios (for commodity prices) used are Crude/Intermediate PPI and Finished/Intermediate PPI.
 The IP ratios (for industrial prices) used are Crude/Primary IP and Finished/Primary IP.
-They cite Garrison (2004) for saying "The Hayekian triangle is being pulled at both ends against the middle" and for that reason they expect early and late stages to expand, to the detriment of the middle stage, in response of monetary policy shocks.
+They cite Garrison (2004) for saying “The Hayekian triangle is being pulled at both ends against the middle” and for that reason they expect early and late stages to expand, to the detriment of the middle stage, in response to monetary policy shocks.

 Their analytic method involves Structural VARs-derived Impulse Response Functions (IRF).
 When they test for unit root(s), using Dickey-Fuller, it appears that the variables are integrated of order 1, I(1).
 Thus, all variables are differenced (to get stationarity) and ready to be used, with any relevant information carried out by levels in variables being lost in this process.
 But otherwise, spurious regression problems wouldn't be avoided.
 In such a case, we could generally apply ECM, after testing for stationarity in cointegration, but the authors were only interested in the changes.

 Figure 3 shows the impulse responses for IP and PPI ratios.
 The crude/primary IP shows a quick drop of 1%.
 The finished/primary IP shows a drop of 1% during the period of 20-60 months.
 The crude/intermediate PPI shows an initial drop (period of 0-10 months) of 1% followed by an increase of 2% (period of 10-20 months) and a further gain of 1% more in later periods (20-60 months).
 The finished/intermediate PPI shows a slight increase (perhaps half a percentage) which is immediately followed by a decline of (probably) 1% during the period 14-60 months.
-It seems that it is only crude/primary IP ratio that is incoherent with ABCT, but in general the effects are very small.
+It seems that it is only the crude/primary IP ratio that is incoherent with ABCT, but in general the effects are very small.
 The large confidence intervals for some estimations suggest that a larger sample size will greatly help to have a clearer picture.

 Figure 4 shows other impulse responses to a shock in FFR.
-For unemployment, there is a large drop (7% or -0.070), a large increase industrial production (2% or 0.020) and capacity utilization (1.5% or 0.015), but labor force participation barely increases (0.2% or 0.002).
-This support the ABCT assumption that more (previously) unused resources are being used in the expansion phase, and that the existing factors (resources) are used more intensively.
+For unemployment, there is a large drop (7% or -0.070), a large increase in industrial production (2% or 0.020) and capacity utilization (1.5% or 0.015), but labor force participation barely increases (0.2% or 0.002).
+This supports the ABCT assumption that more (previously) unused resources are being used in the expansion phase, and that the existing factors (resources) are used more intensively.

-They also attempt to replicate their analysis on Figure 3 by using monetary base, M1, M2, and Romer & Romer (2004) date series (instead of FFR) and reach to similar conclusions.
+They also attempt to replicate their analysis on Figure 3 by using monetary base, M1, M2, and Romer & Romer (2004) date series (instead of FFR) and reach similar conclusions.
 Figure 5 (monetary base shock) is similar to Figure 3 except that crude/primary IP shows an increase and that crude/intermediate PPI ratio shows an initial decline followed by an almost equal increase in the periods 0-10 and 10-20 months, respectively, while after this period (20 months) there is no detectable trend at all.
 Figures 6 & 7 are similar to the previous IRFs, except that in Figure 7 (M2 shock) the finished/primary IP and finished/intermediate PPI ratios do not move at all.

 Figure 8 shows the industrial production (IP) response to Romer monetary shock.
 The primary goods production shows the largest gain, followed by finished, and followed by crude.
 This is totally incoherent with the ABCT.
 Figure 9 is more coherent with the ABCT.
-The prices of crude and intermediate goods show a large increase following Romer monetary shock, and finished goods prices increase but are lacking behind.
+The prices of crude and intermediate goods show a large increase following Romer monetary shock, and finished goods prices increase but are lagging behind.
 The percent change in prices for crude goods surpasses intermediate goods after 25 months and is 1% larger at 50-60 months.

 Finally, they apply Blanchard-Quah decomposition and attempt, again, to replicate their analysis on relative prices.
 Figures 10-13 show the IRFs for the various monetary measures.
 Except with FFR, crude/primary IP always shows a quick rise followed by a stability.
 Finished/primary IP declines when monetary base and M1 are used.
 Crude/intermediate PPI ratios show the same pattern as displayed in Figures 5-7, except FFR for which there is a steady increase but slight with too large confidence intervals (CIs).
 Finished/intermediate PPI ratios show a very similar trend as displayed in previous IRFs.
 Once again, the effect sizes are too small.

-The authors conclude that one of the proposition (i.e., resource utilization) of the ABCT is confirmed, but not the other (i.e., relative prices).
+The authors conclude that one of the propositions (i.e., resource utilization) of the ABCT is confirmed, but not the other (i.e., relative prices).
 On the first proposition, one should not conclude that this is a key point of the ABCT.
-The main reason why more resources are used is related with the decline in "idle" resources, notably unemployment, following (upward) monetary shock.
-But even when the amount of resources used on aggregate do not change at all, the ABCT effect may occur, because the key point is the relative distortion in the structure of production.
-ABCT predicts that monetary over-expansion causes the wrong type of investment and goods to be made, not necessarily more inputs and ouputs than before.
-In the real world however, this is very likely to be irrelevant because an expansionary phase is generally accompanied by a lowering unemployment, which is a sign that more resources are being used.
+The main reason why more resources are used is related with the decline in “idle” resources, notably unemployment, following (upward) monetary shock.
+But even when the amount of resources used on aggregate does not change at all, the ABCT effect may occur, because the key point is the relative distortion in the structure of production.
+ABCT predicts that monetary over-expansion causes the wrong type of investment and goods to be made, not necessarily more inputs and outputs than before.
+In the real world however, this is very likely to be irrelevant because an expansionary phase is generally accompanied by a lowering of unemployment, which is a sign that more resources are being used.
 On the second proposition, they believe the ABCT predicts changes in relative prices in favor (disfavor) of early stage (late stage) industries during the boom.
 In fact, their (negative) result is not surprising given that Bismans & Mougeot (2009) and Anker (2011) failed to confirm the ratio producer/consumer price index to be a relevant factor behind the business cycle but still conclude the data confirms ABCT main predictions because interest rate gaps produce changes in consumption/investment expenditure ratio in favor of the latter.
 It is thus surprising that Wainhouse (1984) and Young (2012) find a behavior in relative prices consistent with the ABCT.

 One potential problem with the study is related to the classification of industries into early, middle, late stage, as noted by Murphy et al. (2010).
 Young's (2012) study may help to better understand this problem.
 But these authors are well aware of this problem as they wrote :